What is Fear Food?

 - Inability to participate in social activities

-There are a number of reasons fear foods develop, including: bad memories attached to a certain food; comments and views of family and friends about that food; messages from the media; fashionable or cultural ideas.
+There are a number of reasons fear of foods develop, including: bad memories attached to a certain food; comments and views of family and friends about that food; messages from the media; fashionable or cultural ideas.
 Fear food has even been triggered by nutritional material which is intended to be informative and valuable, for example, a public health campaign intended to counter obesity in children could trigger eating disorders, including fear food.

-Fear food treatment
+Fear of food treatment

 We usually treat fear food with CBT or another talking therapy, at the same time as focusing on nutrition and better eating behaviour in order to encourage a healthy relationship with food.